xpclove/autofp/README.md

 	(AutoFP Directory)/setting.txt

+	 "fp2k_path": "pathto\\fp2k.exe"
-	 "fp2k_path": "pathto\\fp2k.exe"	 # This key indicates the path of fullprof fp2k.
+	  # This key indicates the absolute path of fullprof fp2k.
 If you set it to "fp2k", the program will use the built-in fullprof 2017 version of fp2k.
+Windows: fp2k.exe (Fullprof 2017), Linux: fp2k(Fullprof 2017 -> Ubuntu 16.04)。
+	  # If you use Ubuntu 20.04+, plese use Fullprof 2021+.

 ## Document:
 For more detailed documentation, check out this URL <http://physiworld.vipsinaapp.com/document.html>